civboot/fngi/notes/fni.md

 1 2 3 '* '+
 ```

-The above is how you would have to normally write the above using
+The above is how you would have to normally write the commands in FORTH or
-reverse-polish notation.
-In the opinion of the author of fun, using parens is
+similar reverse-polish notation languages.
+In the opinion of the author of fni,
-much easier and adds almost no complexity to the parser or compiler.
+using parens is much easier and adds almost no complexity to the parser or
+compiler.
+In other words readability is massively increased with almost no
+increase in complexity.

 Using `'` and `(` you can also make more traditional function call.
 If you have
-a function point which takes `x, y` you might create it using:
+a fn `point` which takes `x` and `y` you might call it with:

 ```
 'point(3 (7 * 8))
 ```

-This sure beats how it would be done in reverse-polish:
+This is more readable than equivalent FORTH
 ```
-3 7 8 '* point
+3 7 8 * point
 ```

 ## Unstructured Notes

 Let's say locals offsets are: x:0 y:4 z:8